John Elliot (Royal Navy officer)

-Admiral John Elliot (1732 - 20 September 1808) was a Royal Navy officer and colonial administrator who served in the Seven Years' War and American War of Independence.
+Admiral John Elliot (1732 – 20 September 1808) was a Royal Navy officer and colonial administrator who served in the Seven Years' War and American War of Independence.
 He rose to the rank of admiral, and served briefly as the governor of Newfoundland.

-Elliot was born into the gentry in Scotland, and entered the navy.
+Elliot was born into a Scottish gentry family and joined the British navy in 1740.
 Little is known about his early service, but he received a promotion to post-captain during the Seven Years' War, and commanded the 32-gun frigate with distinction, first capturing a small French frigate, and then taking command of a squadron of three ships and bringing to action the notorious privateer François Thurot, who had been raiding the coast of Ireland in 1760.
 After a short but bitter engagement, Thurot was killed and his ships captured.
 Elliot was widely hailed as a hero and he and his captains received several rewards.
 He commanded several other ships during the remainder of the war, and after a period of unemployment during the peace, returned to active service during the American War of Independence.

 His service in this conflict involved carrying the members of the Carlisle Peace Commission to America, and playing a minor role in operations off the coast, before returning to European waters.
 He was present at the relief of Gibraltar and the Battle of Cape St Vincent with Admiral Sir George Rodney, and saw action at the Battle of Ushant with Admiral Richard Kempenfelt.
 Promoted to flag rank after the end of the war he served as governor of Newfoundland during the peace, but was unable to take any commands during the French Revolutionary Wars owing to his infirmity, and died in 1808 with the rank of admiral.